OpenEVSE/openevse_esp32_firmware/readme.md

 - EV will not begin charging when generation / excess current reaches 6A (1.4kW @ 240V)

 - During 'Eco' charging changes to charging current are temporary (not saved to EEPROM)
-- After an 'Eco mode' charge the OpenEVSE will revert to 'Normal' when EV is disconnected
+- After an 'Eco mode' charge the OpenEVSE will revert to 'Normal' when EV is disconnected and previous 'Normal' charging current will be reinstated.
-- Current is adjusted in 1A increments between 6A  (1.5kW @ 240V) > max charging current (as set in OpenEVSE setup)
+- Current is adjusted in 1A increments between 6A* (1.5kW @ 240V) > max charging current (as set in OpenEVSE setup)
 - 6A is the lowest supported charging current that SAE J1772 EV charging protocol supports
 - The OpenEVSE does not adjust the current itself but rather request that the EV adjusts its charging current by varying the duty cycle of the pilot signal, see [theory of operation](https://openev.freshdesk.com/support/solutions/articles/6000052070-theory-of-operation) and [Basics of SAE J1772](https://openev.freshdesk.com/support/solutions/articles/6000052074-basics-of-sae-j1772).
 - Charging mode can be viewed and set via MQTT: `{base-topic}/divertmode/set` (1 = normal, 2 = eco).

+\* *OpenEVSE contoller firmware [V4.8.0](https://github.com/OpenEVSE/open_evse/releases/tag/v4.8.0) has a bug which restricts the lowest charging current to 10A.
+The J1772 protcol can go down to 6A.
+This will be fixed with a future software update.*

 ***